A new home during lockdown - tips for property buyers

 Andro Griessel from Proverte recently published an insightful article

-on the current state of the South African property market.
+on the current state of the South African property market, in which he also provides some tips for property buyers.
 He mentions a Lightstone report that showed the intuitive assumption that cheap properties would show the most capital growth has not been true in South Africa.
 It’s the properties in already expensive neighbourhoods that appreciated most.
 First prize would of course be to find good value for money within an expensive neighourhood – and let the rising tide of surrounding properties lift the value of your ‘boat’ too.

 3 Know exactly what the property is worth

 Knowing how much to offer on a property comes from experience.
 Simply view as many properties in the same and similar neighbourhoods as possible.
 And nowadays it’s really easy – and free - getting hold of all the sales prices of properties in the same or adjacent streets as the one you’re interested in.
 I use Property24

 for a quick check.
 On this Property Value page you can search for the sales prices in any street in any town in SA.

 Be particularly aware of how much it would cost to add a garage or a decent fence – these are more expensive than you think.
 Fortunately, there is nothing stopping you from getting a quote on anything you need to add/change before you make your offer.

 4 Find out ALL running expenses and ask for financial statements

 Remember the end goal here - financial freedom.
 We want to end up with as little monthly expenses as possible without frugality sucking all the joy out of life.
 The last thing you want is for your dream home to push up your expenses so much that you need to work a decade longer to reach your financial freedom goal.
 Particularly when it’s expenses that add no joy, like special levies.
 So, get a list of all monthly and annual expenses the owner is responsible for, which typically include:

 - Municipal taxes